seniors theatre program

-Philippa Williams has a Diploma from the London School of Speech and Drama and toured for fifteen years as an actress with Dionysian Theatre, The Rose Theatre Company, The Mask Studio, Portal Productions, Circle X Arts and TaurusVoice Theatre Company.
+Philippa Williams has a Diploma from the London School of Speech and Drama and toured for fifteen years as an actress with Dionysia Theatre, The Rose Theatre Company, The Mask Studio, Portal Productions, Circle X Arts and TaurusVoice Theatre Company.

 Philippa has a Diploma in Dance Movement Therapy and an Advanced Diploma in Psychophonetics Counselling.
-Since coming to Australia six years ago Philippa has been teaching, facilitating theatre courses and directing community theatre productions.
+Since coming to Australia seven years ago Philippa has been teaching, facilitating theatre courses and directing community theatre productions.

-Brin Pritchard - volunteer
+Brin Pritchard - volunteer facilitator